-- A transformed Community Services supporting PCNs in Wolverhampton that will offer: - o Improvements in care for patients at the end of life, and the need to reduce the numbers of patients dying in an acute bed where this is unavoidable - o Increased capacity within community services and admission avoidance initiatives - Aligned care provision with population need - Integrated locality hubs to maximise joint working opportunities with system partners including Adult Social Care, Housing, Mental Health and the Voluntary Sector (one of which has been fully operational since December 2018) - o Flexible, viable and sustainable community services now and in the future - The further professional development of community nursing services to provide care which matches patients needs who have been accessing acute services but who can be better supported closer to home and in their communities.
+- A transformed Community Services supporting PCNs in Wolverhampton that will offer:- - Improvements for patients at the end of life, and the need to reduce the numbers of patients dying in an acute bed - o Increased capacity within community services and admission avoidance initiatives - Aligned care provision with population need - Integrated locality hubs to maximise joint working opportunities with system partners including Adult Social Care, Housing, Mental Health and the Voluntary Sector (one of which has been fully operational since December 2018) - o Flexible, viable and sustainable community services now and in the future

+- Fully integrated, structured, Community Multi-Disciplinary Team (MDT) approaches that will enable each Primary Care Network to access social care, voluntary sector, housing, mental health and community health skills, knowledge and expertise.
+This will prevent patient escalating into acute care where appropriate and work with patients who have been accessing acute services but who can be better supported closer to home and in their communities.
 For the population of Wolverhampton, this means more integrated, person centred care.
-The MDT approach is already in progress with over 50% of practices across the city active now and plans in place for the remainder to go live during 2019/2020.
+The MDT approach is already in progress with over 50% of practices across the city active now and plans in place for the remainder to go live during 2019/2020. - Each practice will benefit from a home visiting service to enable more patients to be triaged and treated in their own homes. - A new end of life community based model of delivery

-Fully integrated, structured, Community Multi-Disciplinary Team (MDT) approaches that will enable each Primary Care Network to access social care, voluntary sector, housing, mental health and community health skills, knowledge and expertise.
-This will prevent patient escalating into acute care where possible and work with patients

-- Each practice will benefit from ongoing development of the Rapid Intervention Team to enable more patients to be triaged and treated in their own homes. - A new model for community based end of life care

-- We will work with our PCN's to help them identify priorities for their development and gain access to the support offers that become available, including organisational development that will support the ongoing integration of Community bases services with PCNs - The introduction of healthy ageing coordinators at a PCN level working across the system to reduce/delay the progression of frailty
+We will work with our PCN's to help them identify priorities for their development and gain access to the support offers that become available, including organisational development that will support the ongoing integration of Community bases services with PCNs